mangate/ConvNetSent/README.md

 ### Running:
 1) Choose the dataset you want to run on by uncommenting it in the last section of `sentence_convnet_final.py`
 2) Run `python sentence_convnet_final.py --static <True/False> --random <True/False>`

-To get the following modes use these flags:
+Below is a list of modes and appropriate flags:
 - Random: `--static False --Random True`
 - Static: `--static True --Random False`
 - Non-Static: `--static False --Random False`